Caring for a child with disability or illness as they get older

 As the child you care for gets older, they may become more independent and your payments may change.

-When your child is 16 or older they may get their own payment.
-Find out more about support if you have illness, injury or disability
+When the child you care for is 16 or older they may get their own Centrelink payment.
+Find out about support they may get from Centrelink, the National Disability insurance Scheme (NDIS) and their state or territory government.

-As your child grows older and closer to adulthood, they may be able to do more without your help.
+As the child you care for grows older and closer to adulthood, they may be able to do more without your help.
 Find out what they may be able to do as they’re getting older and becoming independent.

 Becoming their guardian, power of attorney or representative

-As your child gets older you may need to become their guardian or power of attorney.
+As the child you care for gets older you may need to become their guardian or power of attorney.
 You can also be their representative and use myGov to manage government services for them.

 Find out more about power of attorney or guardianship and using myGov to act on behalf of someone else.